HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/kubernetes_remote_search.md

 It is recommended to have generous wait time values, as not waiting long enough by either of the applications may cause the configuration to fail.

-The given values should suffice for general deployments, but if you are applying those changes directly during a update from on CF to a newer one, it will be good to increase those values based on experienced startup times in your deployment.
+The given values should suffice for general deployments, but if you are applying those changes directly during an update from on CF to a newer one, it is good to increase those values based on already experienced startup times in your deployment.

 If the configuration process fails due to too low wait time values check the [Troubleshooting](#troubleshooting) section that contains steps to re-trigger the configuration process.

 ### Apply configuration

 After you have adjusted your `custom-values.yaml` with the settings mentioned in the previous sections, you can use `helm upgrade` with the reference to your `custom-values.yaml` if you have an existing deployment you want to configure.
-If you are deploying fresh, you can
+If you are deploying fresh, you can use `helm install` for the initial setup of DX.

 This will apply the new configuration and the (re-)start of both the Remote Search and Core Pods will perform the steps necessary to their respective configuration.

 ### Configuration flow

-This sections explains the flow that occurs when the automated configuration is performed.
+This section explains the flow that occurs when the automated configuration is performed.
 This section does not contain any steps that are required to be executed by you and just serves as information material.

 #### Phase 1: Startup